Histogram¶

 Single Histogram Chart¶

-In this part, we show how to create a single histogram chart using the Histogram
+In this part, we show how to create a single histogram chart using the Histogram function.

 Let us first import the necessary libraries: